 Hints of Heraclius's responsibility for the Empire's misfortunes in 610–626 can also be discerned in the panegyric poems of George of Pisidia.
-For instance, in his Expeditio Persica, devoted to glorifying the Emperor’s second Persian campaign in 622 and penned shortly thereafter, he makes mention of "our most grave situation", expressing a hope for significant improvement.
-This can be interpreted as a call to Heraclius for greater initiative in military and political affairs.
-In another poem, addressed to patricius Bonus and written on the eve of the Avar-Slav siege of Constantinople in summer 626, George of Pisidia refers to certain "missteps" (σφαλμάτων) of Heraclius, suggesting that he deserves leniency and understanding since he has shed sweat "for all", having personally fought against the Persians.
+For instance, in his Expeditio Persica, devoted to glorifying the emperor’s second Persian campaign of 622 and penned shortly thereafter, George refers to “our most grave situation,” expressing hope for significant improvement.
+This can be interpreted as a call to Heraclius to take greater initiative in military and political affairs.
+In another poem, addressed to patricius Bonus and written on the eve of the Avar-Slav siege of Constantinople in the summer of 626, George of Pisidia refers to certain “missteps” (σφαλμάτων) by Heraclius, suggesting that he deserves leniency and understanding since, having fought in person against the Persians, he has sweated “for everybody.”

-In middle Byzantine historiography, accusations against Heraclius for the military debacles of his early reign were even less common.
-Nicephorus, the Patriarch of Constantinople (806–815) and historiographer, occasionally levels harsh criticisms at Heraclius, likely derived from an earlier text critical of the emperor.
-However, his general tone towards Heraclius remains largely amiable.
-Nicephorus does not lay responsibility for the defeats of 610–622 on Heraclius alone, but somewhat equally divides it between Heraclius and Phocas: the "tyrant" Phocas is blamed for damaging and weakening of the Christian-Roman polity internally; Heraclius is held accountable for not improving fast enough the situation that has worsened before.
+Criticism of Heraclius for the military debacles of his early reign is even less common in Middle Byzantine historiography.
+Nicephorus, the Patriarch of Constantinople (806–815) and a historiographer, occasionally levels harsh criticism at Heraclius, most likely drawn from an earlier source critical of the emperor.
+Nonetheless, his general tone towards the emperor remains largely amiable.
+He does not lay responsibility for the defeats of 610–622 on Heraclius alone but splits it somewhat equally between the latter and the “tyrant” Phocas, whom he blames for damaging and weakening the Christian-Roman polity internally.
+He holds Heraclius accountable simply for not rectifying the deteriorating situation quickly enough.

-Overall, the contemporary as well as later evidence for Eastern Romans’ holding Heraclius accountable for the military and sociopolitical disaster of his early reign is very meagre.
-There was always something missing for this, whether it be courage, intellectual honesty, or access to diverse sources.
+All in all, however, the contemporary as well as later evidence of Eastern Romans’ holding Heraclius accountable for the military and sociopolitical disaster of his early reign is quite meager.
+Something was always missing—be it courage, intellectual honesty, or access to a variety of sources.

 Phocas

-The strategy of attributing the responsibility for the military and sociopolitical disaster of the first decade and a half of Heraclius's reign to his predecessor Phocas was widespread in Eastern Roman texts, especially of later origin.
+By contrast, it was far more common for Eastern Roman texts, especially later ones, to attribute the responsibility for the military and sociopolitical disaster of the first decade and a half of Heraclius's reign to his predecessor Phocas.

-Holding Phocas accountable for Heraclius’ failures exemplifies the externalization of guilt and responsibility and the search for a scapegoat.
-That is so, because, in historical terms, Phocas had little to do with the catastrophe of the 610s, except for one fact: the war against Persia, which the early Heraclius was unable to manage, had already begun under his reign.
-Yet, until 610, the last year of Phocas’ reign, the Euphrates marked the boundary between the two battling superpowers, as a contemporary Syrian chronicle testifies.
-This means that until the internal war against the rebel Heraclius began to excessively drain his military resources, Emperor Phocas managed to keep the situation at the Persian front under control.
-However, once the Persians perceived that the internal conflict had sufficiently weakened the Roman Empire, they seized the moment, rapidly crossed the Euphrates, launching a major offensive into Roman Syria.
+Holding Phocas accountable for Heraclius’ failures reveals the desire to externalize guilt and responsibility by searching for a scapegoat.
+Historically speaking, Phocas had little to do with the catastrophe of the 610s, except in one respect: the war against Persia, which Heraclius had been unable to manage in his early years in power, began under his reign.
+Nonetheless, as a contemporary Syrian chronicle testifies, the Euphrates marked the boundary between the two superpowers until 610, the final year of Phocas’ rule.
+This means that until the internal war against the rebel Heraclius began depleting his military resources, Emperor Phocas managed to keep the situation at the Persian front under control.
+However, once the Persians realized that this internecine conflict had sufficiently weakened the Roman Empire, they seized the moment, rapidly crossed the Euphrates, and launched a major offensive in Roman Syria.

-During Phocas's reign, the Empire only lost a few important cities: Dara, Amida, and Edessa.
-Antioch, Apamea, and Emesa fell to the Persians in October 610, shortly after Phocas was overthrown and Heraclius ascended to the throne.
-It was not the contemporaries but much later authors who began attributing the loss of the Roman East to the Persians to Phocas.
-To make this claim convincing, they had to resort to major manipulations of chronology.
+The Empire lost only a few important cities during Phocas's reign: Dara, Amida, and Edessa.
+Antioch, Apamea, and Emesa fell to the Persians only in October 610, shortly after Phocas was overthrown and Heraclius had already ascended to the throne.
+It was not his contemporaries, but much later authors who began blaming Phocas for the loss of the Roman East to Persia.
+To make this claim convincing, they manipulated chronology.

-For example, in the early ninth century, the chronicler Theophanes wrote that the Persians, in the last two years of Phocas's reign, not only crossed the Euphrates (which aligns with historical reality) but also captured 'all of Syria, Palestine, Phoenicia' (πᾶσαν τὴν Συρίαν καὶ Παλαιστίνην καὶ Φοινίκην ᾐχμαλώτευσαν), took Galatia and Paphlagonia, and even 'advanced as far as Chalcedon!’
+In the early ninth century, for example, the chronicler Theophanes wrote that in the final two years of Phocas' reign, the Persians not only crossed the Euphrates (which does align with historical reality), but also captured “all of Syria, Palestine, Phoenicia” (πᾶσαν τὴν Συρίαν καὶ Παλαιστίνην καὶ Φοινίκην ᾐχμαλώτευσαν), Galatia and Paphlagonia, and even “advanced as far as Chalcedon”!